 - Do something relaxing until you feel tired

 - Good Sleepers Tend to Eat Fewer Calories

 - Spend the last hour before bed doing a calming activity

 - Good Sleep Can Improve Concentration and Productivity

 - Avoid alcohol, cigarettes, and heavy metals in the evening

 Tips for beating anxiety to get a better night’s sleep

 Many of us toss and turn or watch the clock when we can’t sleep for a night or two.
 But for some, a restless night is routine.
 Many people with anxiety disorders have trouble sleeping.
 That’s a problem.
 Too little sleep affects mood, contributing to irritability and sometimes depression.
 Vital functions occur during different stages of sleep that leave you feeling rested and energized or help you learn and forge memories.
 Sleep usually improves when an anxiety disorder is treated.
-Practicing good “sleep hygiene” helps, too.
+Practising good “sleep hygiene” helps, too.

 Stress and anxiety may cause sleeping problems or make existing problems worse.
 And having an anxiety disorder exacerbates the problem.
 Sleep disorders are characterized by abnormal sleep patterns that interfere with physical, mental, and emotional functioning.
 Stress or anxiety can cause a serious night without sleep, as do a variety of other problems.